leonej01/Project-2-ML-Diabetic-Retinopathy/README.md

 The Messidor project aims not only to develop accurate DR detection models but also to compare and evaluate different segmentation and indexing techniques in retinal ophthalmology.
 This comprehensive approach will contribute to advancing the field of automated eye disease diagnosis and ultimately enhance the efficiency and effectiveness of DR screening programs.

 ### An overview of the data collection, cleanup, and exploration processes.
-Include a description of how you evaluated the trained model(s) using testing data.
-(5 points)

 Data Source: Antal,Balint and Hajdu,Andras.
 (2014).
 Diabetic Retinopathy Debrecen.
 UCI Machine Learning Repository. https://doi.org/10.24432/C5XP4P.
 This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.

-### Data Dictionary
+Format: csv file

-### Preprocessing
+### Features

-Logistic Regression, LogisticRegression()
-Support Vector Machine, SVC()
-K-Nearest Neighbors, KNeighborsClassifier()
-Decision Tree", DecisionTreeClassifier()
-Random Forest", RandomForestClassifier()
-Extremely Random Trees, ExtraTreesClassifier() Gradient Boosting, GradientBoostingClassifier() AdaBoost, AdaBoostClassifier()
-Naive Bayes, GaussianNB()
+19 Total Features
+All features represent either a detected lesion, a descriptive feature of a anatomical part or an image-level descriptor.

+- 0 :   Image Quality: 0 = Bad, 1 = Sufficient.
+- 1 :   Pre-screening: 0 = No severe abnormality, 1 = Severe abnormality.
+- 2-7:  Microaneurysms (MA) detection at confidence levels 0.5 to 1
+- 8-15: Exudates detection, normalized by ROI diameter.
+- 16:   Euclidean distance between macula center and optic disc, normalized.
+- 17:   Optic disc diameter.
+- 18:   The binary result of the AM/FM-based classification.
+- 19:   Class label.
+1 = contains signs of DR (Accumulative label for the Messidor classes 1, 2, 3), 0 = no signs of DR.

 ### Data Exploration

-Data Source: Antal,Balint and Hajdu,Andras.
-(2014).
-Diabetic Retinopathy Debrecen.
-UCI Machine Learning Repository. https://doi.org/10.24432/C5XP4P.
-This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 Format: csv file
 Contents: 1152 entries, 20 columns including retina image quality, prescreening, evaluating and accuracy.
-Data Clean-up: None needed. dtypes: float64(10), int64(10). no string objects present to encode.
-StandardScalar() used after splitting data into train, test.
+Data Clean-up: None needed. dtypes: float64(10), int64(10).
+No string objects present to encode.
+StandardScalar() used after splitting data into train & test.
-Exploration:  Target is balanced:
+Target is balanced:
-Class 1 (DR): 611
+- Class 1 (DR): 611
-Class 0 (No DR): 540
+- Class 0 (No DR): 540
 Main Starter File and which calls the other file Model Utilities

+### Models Trained and Tested

+* Logistic Regression, LogisticRegression()
+* Support Vector Machine, SVC()
+* K-Nearest Neighbors, KNeighborsClassifier()
+* Decision Tree", DecisionTreeClassifier()
+* Random Forest", RandomForestClassifier()
+* Extremely Random Trees, ExtraTreesClassifier()
+* Gradient Boosting, GradientBoostingClassifier()
+* AdaBoost, AdaBoostClassifier()
+* Naive Bayes, GaussianNB()

-### The approach that your group took in achieving the project goals (5 points).
+### The approach that your group took in achieving the project goals.

-Collaborative planning and role assignment
+- Collaborative planning and role assignment
-Research and methodological selection
+- Research and methodological selection
-Iterative development and regular reviews
+- Iterative development and regular reviews
-Data driven decision making
+- Data driven decision making
-Evaluation and Interpretation
+- Evaluation and Interpretation

 ### The results/conclusions of the application or analysis: